 Below is a free PDF guide that you can download and take with you:

 - 2 Vocabulary for different types of food in Korean

 - 3 Describing taste in Korean

 “Food” in Korean

 First things first, let’s learn the Korean word for food: 음식 (eumsik).
 It simply means food in general and is the big term you’ll want to use when you speak of your country’s cuisine.

-These healthy vegetables are essential in Korean cuisine and can be used in different Korean dishes especially in soup, stew, stir-fried dishes, and noodles.
+These healthy vegetables are essential in Korean cuisine and can be used in different South Korean dishes, especially in soup, stew, stir-fried dishes, and noodles.